syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Conditional-Formatting.md

 # Conditional Formatting

-This section explains about how to apply conditional formatting rules at run time in SfSpreadsheet.
+This section explains about how to apply conditional formatting rules programmatically at run time in SfSpreadsheet.

 In SfSpreadsheet, to apply conditional format for a cell or range of cells, add [IConditionalFormat](http://help.syncfusion.com/cr/cref_files/wpf/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IConditionalFormat.html) to that range by using [AddCondition](http://help.syncfusion.com/cr/cref_files/wpf/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.IConditionalFormats~AddCondition.html) method.